 talk of quote getting ir fair share / quote credit where credit as due also often feels simply rude

-let ey not reduce co creative human endeavor to paltry commercial opportunity / complicity
+let ey not reduce co creative human endeavour to paltry commercial opportunity / complicity

 ideas / concepts which might enhance lives / help people view world in positive alternative ways quote belong to nobody but everyone

-n as in x open spirit of rat sharing / cooperation x site / everything here exists
+n as in x open spirit of rat sharing / cooperation x site / everything here at robertwhat.com exists

-play well/ abst0 – theorist for hire robert what
+play well/ signed theorist for hire robert what

 // how to play big science